Rajpratik71/linux-manPages/expr.md

        ( EXPRESSION )
               value of EXPRESSION

        Beware  that  many  operators  need  to be escaped or quoted for shells.
-       Comparisons are arithmetic if both ARGs are numbers, else lexicograph‐ ical.
+Comparisons are arithmetic if both ARGs are numbers, else lexicographical.
 Pattern matches return the string matched between \( and \) or null; if \( and \) are not used, they return the number of characters matched or 0.

        Exit status is 0 if EXPRESSION is neither null nor 0, 1 if EXPRESSION is null or 0, 2 if EXPRESSION is syntactically invalid, and 3 if an error occurred.

 AUTHOR
        Written by Mike Parker, James Youngman, and Paul Eggert.